Sanergy Collaborative

 Environmental Impact

-Sanergy helps to reduce the amount of sewage and rotting organic waste that would have ended up in the environment by collecting and processing it into higher value products.
+Sanergy helps to reduce the amount of sewage and decomposing organic waste that would have ended up in the environment by collecting and processing it into higher value products.
 The sanitation waste in the Fresh Life Toilets is held in shallow containers, creating a high oxygen or aerobic environment which reduces methane production.
 Offsite composting further reduces the amount of methane generated by decomposing biomass.
 Using organic compost instead of artificial fertilizers made from fossil fuels improves soil health, reduces demand for fossil fuels and avoids the emissions associated with manufacturing and transporting artificial fertilizers.

 Success Factors